etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `connection_id` (String) The universally unique identifier for the source.
 - `entity` (String) The Eloqua resource, spelled as it is shown in the Eloqua UI.
 Each ActivityType is a different entity and is spelled without spaces like EmailClickthrough and EmailSend.
+- `fields` (List of String) The fields to extract.
+Eloqua's Export API has a limit of 250 fields per export.
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.
 - `type` (String) must be one of ["ELOQUA"]